sledilnik/website/src/content/en/models.md

 <!--<img alt="R_t model" src="https://stat.columbia.edu/~jakulin/Covid/ocene_rt.png">-->
 </a>

-More about the methodology and results can be found in the articles in the [Zdravniški vestnik] (https://vestnik.szd.si/index.php/ZdravVest/article/view/3068) ([summary](https: //ibmi.mf.uni -lj.si/files/Pregledni%20povzetek_74e.pdf)) and the scientific journal [Mathematical Biosciences] (https://www.sciencedirect.com/science/article/abs/pii/S0025556420301279).
+More about the methodology and results can be found in the articles in the [Zdravniški vestnik](https://vestnik.szd.si/index.php/ZdravVest/article/view/3068) ([summary](https://ibmi.mf.uni-lj.si/files/Pregledni%20povzetek_74e.pdf)) and the scientific journal [Mathematical Biosciences](https://www.sciencedirect.com/science/article/abs/pii/S0025556420301279).

 ## <a id="alarms"></a>Determining alarms
 Dr. Janez Stare and dr. Nina Ružić Gorenjec ([IBMI](http://ibmi.mf.uni-lj.si/)) in the analysis [Determining alarms in the COVID-19 epidemic in Slovenia](https://ibmi.mf.uni-lj.si/sl/centri/biostatisticni-center/interaktivno/dolocanje-alarmov-pri-epidemiji-covid-19-v-sloveniji) assess the extent to which the epidemic has been restarted.
 The results are particularly relevant for periods of low virus incidence in the population.
 In the calculations the ratios of confirmed cases among all tested cases are used.